Vonnegut Hardware Company: Early hardware business in the 1800s

-Close proximity to the Little's Hotel proved beneficial to Vonnegut.
-By the mid-1800s, Indianapolis' strategic location was seen by many as being the Crossroads of America.
-Covered Wagons full of ambitious pioneers heading west to seek their fortunes routinely clamored down the cobblestones of the National Road.
-Many weary travelers stopped to overnight at the Little's Hotel.
-Many visited Clemens Vonnegut Hardware to pick-up supplies.
+Around 1874, the business would move to 184–186 East Washington Street, a three-floor building with a basement that spanned an area of twenty-two by one-hundred ninety-five feet.
+The new location was in close proximity to the popular Little's Hotel, providing new customers.

-Vonnegut Sr would purchase property at 342-348 East Washington Street and, so very briefly, move his business to that location in 1898.
+In 1898, Vonnegut Sr. would purchase property at 342–348 East Washington Street and, briefly, move his business to that location.

-In 1899 Vonnegut Sr would once again move his store, this time to 120-124 East Washington Street, selling his building at 342 East Washington to former US President Benjamin Harrison.
-The new building located on the north side of Washington Street between Pennsylvania and Delaware Streets, had an area approximately 45' x 195' at its base.
-It was a five-story building with a full basement.
-Merchandising took place on multiple floors along with administrative offices and storage.
-When, in 1925, Vonnegut purchased the Lilly Hardware Company (from James W Lilly who had, two years prior, purchased the interest of his business partner, Frank S Stalnaker) it also purchased Lilly's three-story building located at 114-118 East Washington Street.
-As this location was directly west and adjacent to the Vonnegut store at 120-124 East Washington Street an archway was cut between the two buildings to merge them.
+A year later, Vonnegut Sr. would once again move his store, this time to 120–124 East Washington Street, selling his building at 342 East Washington to former US president Benjamin Harrison.
+The new building located on the north side of Washington Street between Pennsylvania and Delaware Streets, spanned an area approximately forty-five by one-hundred ninety-five feet at its base, and was a five-story building with a full basement.
+Merchandising took place on multiple floors, along with administrative offices and storage.
+In 1925, Vonnegut purchased the Lilly Hardware Company, he also purchased Lilly's three-story building located at 114–118 East Washington Street.
+Since this location was adjacent to the Vonnegut store at 120–124 East Washington Street, an archway was cut between the two buildings to merge them.

-Even prior to 1900, Vonnegut Sr found it necessary to maintain a separate warehouse.
-This facility was located at 746 South Delaware St, Indianapolis, IN (west side of Delaware St approximately 50' north of East McCarty Street).
-The building on this site measured 36' x 150' at its base and was served by a railroad siding along the west end (originally served by the Pittsburgh, Cincinnati, Chicago and St Louis Railroad).
+Even prior to 1900, Vonnegut Sr. found it necessary to maintain a separate warehouse.
+This facility was located at 746 South Delaware St, Indianapolis, IN.
+The building on this site measured thirty-six by one-hundred fifty feet at its base, and was served by a railroad siding along the west end (originally served by the Pittsburgh, Cincinnati, Chicago and St Louis Railroad).

-By 1892, sixty-eight-year-old Clemens Vonnegut Sr had ceded the day-to-day operation of his store to children Clemens Jr, Franklin, Bernard and George.
+By 1892, sixty-eight-year-old Clemens Vonnegut Sr. had ceded the day-to-day operation of his store to children Clemens Jr., Franklin, Bernard and George.
 While not an official ownership document, the Indianapolis City Directories from 1892 through 1905 listed the four Vonnegut children as principals along with their father.
-By 1899 the firm was no longer referring to itself as Clemens Vonnegut Hardware but rather as the Vonnegut Hardware Company.
+By 1899, the firm was no longer referred to as Clemens Vonnegut Hardware but rather as the Vonnegut Hardware Company.

-Katharina Vonnegut died on April 12, 1904.
-Clemens Vonnegut Sr died on December 13, 1906.
-In 1908, after the passing of Clemens Sr, his four sons, Clemens Jr, Franklin, Bernard and George filed to incorporate the enterprise as The Vonnegut Hardware Company.
+Clemens Vonnegut Sr. died on December 13, 1908, shortly after the passing of his wife, Katharina Vonnegut, on April 12, 1904.
+Four years later, his four sons, Clemens Jr., Franklin, Bernard and George filed to incorporate the enterprise as The Vonnegut Hardware Company.